dimagi/open-chat-studio-docs/docs/how-to/add_a_knowledge_base.md

 ```

 ## Assistant
-To add knowldege to your assistant, you must upload files to serve as the source material.
+To add knowledge to your assistant, you must upload files to serve as the source material.
 When creating or editing your assistant, select the *file_search* or *code_interpreter* checkboxes to allow the assistant to read files.

 - [File search][file_search]: This allows the bot to search and reference information provided in uploaded files.
 - [Code Interpreter][code_interpreter]: This allows the bot to write and execute code to accomplish tasks.